KING-SAMM/Blockchain/overview-of-blockchain/NOTES.md

 ------------------------------------------
 ```
 - A digital signature provides authentication and validation, like normal signatures
-- It ensures unsures the security and integrity of data recorded on the Blockchain
+- It ensures the security and integrity of data recorded on the Blockchain
 - It uses asymmetric cryptography in which information can be shared using a public key
 - Primary keys are linked to users providing digital signatures a quality of nonrepudiation
 ```